tacman/ux/src/Icons/README.md

 ## Caching

-To avoid having to parse icon files on every request, icons are cached (`cache.system` by default but can be [configured](#full-default-configuration)).
+To avoid having to parse icon files on every request, icons are cached.

-If using a tagged cache adapter, cached icons are tagged with `ux-icon`.

 During container warmup (`cache:warmup` and `cache:clear`), the icon cache is warmed.

-This behavior can be disabled via [configuration](#full-default-configuration).
+> [!NOTE]
+> During development, if you change an icon, you will need to clear the cache (`bin/console cache:clear`)
+> to see the changes.

 ### Manual Cache Warmup